-Perhaps you’re remodeling a kitchen or you’re embarking on an extensive spring cleaning that accrues piles of furniture items and old clothing a day.
-Regardless of your reason, you find yourself with too much to throw out than you can easily wrangle into a 13-gallon trash bag.
+Perhaps you’re remodeling a kitchen or embarking on an extensive spring cleaning that accrues piles of furniture items and old clothing a day.
+Regardless of your reason, you find yourself with too much to throw out that you can easily wrangle into a 13-gallon trash bag.
 What can you do?

 You can rent various types of dumpsters.